rsinger86/drf-flex-fields/README.md

 **WARNING:** The optimization currently works only for one nesting level.

 # Changelog <a id="changelog"></a>

+## 0.7.5 (February 2020)
+* Simplifies declaration of `expandable_fields`
+  - If using a tuple, the second element - to define the serializer settings - is now optional.
+  - Instead of a tuple, you can now just use the serializer class or a string to lazily reference that class.
+  - Updates documentation.

 ## 0.7.0 (February 2020)
 * Adds support for different ways of passing arrays in query strings.
 Thanks @sentyaev!